 The Quality Assurance Agency (QAA) publishes the UK Quality Code for Higher Education (the Quality Code) which acts as the definitive reference point for all UK Higher Education (HE) providers.
 It outlines what HE providers are required to do, what they can expect of each other, and what the general public can expect of them.

 The UK Quality Code, Chapter B11: Research Degrees (June 2012) outlines the following expectation about research degrees which HE providers are required to meet:

 Research degrees are awarded in a research environment that provides secure academic standards for doing research and learning about research approaches, methods, procedures and protocols.
 This environment offers students quality of opportunities and the support they need to achieve successful academic, personal and professional outcomes from their research degree.

-This Queen’s Code of Practice for RDPs has been developed with full cognisance of the UK Quality Code, Chapter B11, Research Degrees, and demonstrates how the University meets the Quality Code expectation and the indicators of sound practice related to RDPs.
+This Queen’s Code of Practice for RDPs has been developed with full cognisance of the UK Quality Code, Chapter B11, Research Degrees (June 2012), and demonstrates how the University meets the Quality Code expectation and the indicators of sound practice related to RDPs.

 Queen’s takes account of The Frameworks for Higher Education Qualifications of UK Degree Awarding Bodies and other UK and European reference points in order to secure the academic standards of its RDPs.

 The Study Regulations for Research Degree Programmes and this accompanying Code of Practice for Research Degree Programmes, (and in the case of the Professional Doctorate programmes – Principles for Professional Doctorates, Study Regulations for Postgraduate Taught Programmes, and the relevant Programme Specification), form the academic framework for Queen’s RDPs, which outlines how the University awards academic credit (where relevant) and RDP qualifications.
 These documents also represent the definitive record for the respective RDPs.